gr0vity-dev/nano-node/doc/ledger_store_config_schema.md

 mem_init = true
 ```

+Only LMDB is wired today, but the enum leaves room for future adapters once a
-The application layer forwards the selected backend and its typed config
+real RocksDB factory exists.
+The application layer forwards the selected backend
-directly into the `LedgerStoreFactory`.
-Tests should exercise real backends
+and its typed config directly into the `LedgerStoreFactory`.
+Tests should
-through these APIs instead of poking at JSON blobs.
+exercise real backends through these APIs instead of poking at JSON blobs.